 The Time: Tuesday June 7, 6pm.
 I bought myself a ticket to see The Humans on Broadway, because I know when it wins the Tony for Best Play, I won’t be able to get one.
 I picked up my new headshots (weeeeee!) and had a sec to drop in somewhere for a drink.
 Because I hate everywhere in this area, I checked Yelp for cocktail bars.
 Miraculously, Lantern’s Keep popped up, and it was only a few blocks from the theater!
 Solid.

 The Vibe: I’ve never been to the Iroquois Hotel before, because why would I, but the doormen point me to the back of the hotel when I ask where Lantern’s Keep is.
 It’s one small room, with a cozy and intimate feel save for the light flooding in from the gaudy lobby.
-There’s a sign right in front of the entrance saying “please wait to be seated” that I chose to ignore.
+There’s a sign right in front of the entrance saying “please wait to be seated” that I choose to ignore.
 Everyone else (aka every white man between the ages of 40 and 60 wearing a suit and thick rimmed eyeglasses) gets puzzled by this and idles awkwardly, peering in, seeing who will seat him.
-The one server, a woman with ombre hair wearing a dark plaid shirt, gives no fucks about this, calling out to them from wherever she is and showing him where to sit by pointing.
+The one server, a woman with ombre hair wearing a dark plaid shirt, gives no fucks about this, calling out to them from wherever she is and showing them where to sit by pointing.
 This bar must be a big after-work spot, because there are only men on business meetings or whatever sitting at the tables.
 I’m alone at the actual bar.
 20 minutes in, and I am the only woman in the place, except the server.
 JK, not the only woman, because there are two large faux Degas ballerina paintings.
 One is mostly just her chest.
 The other is just of her tutu.
-Another woman walks in at one point, but she was the manager because she handed the bartender a check.
-40 minutes in, and it was still just me, the server and the ballerinas’ body parts representing women.
+Another woman walks in at one point, but she's the manager because she hands the bartender a check.
+40 minutes in, and it's still just me, the server and the ballerinas’ body parts representing women.